ericbae/rockmelon/README.md

 If you want to install
 * Clone the repo
-* Fill the details in the .env file (database details - we use Postgres)
+* Fill the details in the .env file (insert your database details - we use Postgres - yes, a ready-to-use .env file is included)
-* Run composer install
+* Run `composer install`
-* Run npm install
+* Run `npm install`
-* Run php artisan migrate to create all the DB tables
+* Run `php artisan migrate` to create all the DB tables
+* Run `npm run watch`
 * Then go to http://rockmelon.test (that's the local URL, but you can set it to whatever you want in .env file - make sure you update the /etc/hosts file so your local machine responds to the URL)

 # Notes